 Appointment of the auditors for services other than auditing is carried out in accordance with the audit services policy established by the Audit Committee.
 According to BHG's assessment, the advisory services provided by Öhrlings PricewaterhouseCoopers AB during the year did not compromise the firm's independence.

-The auditor participated in all of the Audit Committee's meetings and in one Board meeting.
-In connection with the Board meeting on 28 January 2021, the auditor met with the
+The company's auditor participated in all of the Audit Committee's meetings and in one Board meeting.
+Information on full remuneration to the auditors is presented in Note 7.